sarnold/foss-armv7-platform-bsp/README.rst

 .. _LinuxOnArm wiki: https://eewiki.net/display/linuxonarm
 .. _meta-small-arm-extra README file: https://github.com/sarnold/meta-small-arm-extra

-There are 3 main branches for each of the above choices: rocko, morty, and master.
+There are several main branches for each of the above choices:

+* rocko
+* morty
+* sumo

 Select the main build branch using the github branch button above, which will select the correct manifest branches and BSP/metadata using the respective branches in this repo as shown below.